nlpsandbox/phi-annotator-example/README.md

 npx @openapitools/openapi-generator-cli list
 ```

-Generate the date annotator stub from an empty GitHub repository (here in
+Generate the PHI annotator stub from an empty GitHub repository (here in
 Python-Flask):

 ```console